The Ultimate Guide to All Things Pumpkin in Durham

 Sitting on seven acres in east Durham, Holder Hill Farm is your go-to Durham pumpkin patch.
 The fall farm provides a wide variety of pumpkins to fit all family needs, plus fun play areas, hayrides, corn mazes and walking trails.

 Pumpkin Patch Express at the Museum of Life and Science | 433 W Murray Ave

 Saturdays and Sundays through October, the Museum of Life and Science has a family-friendly fall festival with hay rides, a pumpkin patch and carving station, games and a train ride.
 Museum attendees can climb aboard with a special $15 admission ticket.

 The Durham Co-op | 1111 W. Chapel Hill St.

 The Durham Co-op is a grocery store owned by the community that focuses on carrying local, natural, and organic foods plus products made with sustainable, fair trade, and ethical practices.
 Need pumpkins?
 The co-op has numerous pumpkins of all sizes available for purchase.
 They also have an assortment of pumpkin-flavored baked goods from local bakeries.
 Pro tip for locals: Co-op owners receive a free gift every month, and October's gift is typically a free pumpkin!

 Where to Sip Pumpkin Drinks

-From coffee to beer, we’ve got you covered with these unique, delicious, and necessary pumpkin drink options all around Durham.
+From coffee to beer, you can lean into fall vibes all day long with these seasonal pumpkin drink options all around Durham.